Rabbits in Australia: History

 Rabbits were first introduced to Australia by the First Fleet in 1788.
 They were bred as food animals, probably in cages.
 In the first decades, they do not appear to have been numerous, judging from their absence from archaeological collections of early colonial food remains.
 However, by 1827 in Tasmania, a newspaper article noted "...the common rabbit is becoming so numerous throughout the colony, that they are running about on some large estates by thousands.
 We understand, that there are no rabbits whatever in the elder colony" i.e., New South Wales (NSW).
 This clearly shows a localised rabbit population explosion was underway in Tasmania in the early 19th century.
 At the same time in NSW, Cunningham noted, "... rabbits are bred around houses, but we have yet no wild ones in enclosures..."
 He also noted the scrubby, sandy rubble between Sydney and Botany Bay would be ideal for farming rabbits.

 Enclosures appear to mean more extensive rabbit-farming warrens, rather than cages.
 The first of these, in Sydney at least, was one built by Alexander Macleay at Elizabeth Bay House, "a preserve or rabbit-warren, surrounded by a substantial stone wall, and well stocked with that choice game."
 In the 1840s, rabbit-keeping became even more common, with examples of the theft of rabbits from ordinary peoples' houses appearing in court records and rabbits entering the diets of ordinary people.

 In 1857–1858, Alexander Buchanan, overseer for F. H. Dutton's Anlaby Estate in the Mid-North of South Australia, released a number of rabbits for hunting sport.
-Their population remained fairly stable until around 1866, presumed to have been kept in check by native carnivores and were protected by an Act of Parliament, but by 1867 was out of control.
+Their population remained fairly stable until around 1866, presumed to have been kept in check by native carnivores and protected from poachers by an Act of Parliament, but by 1867 was out of control.
 The population explosion was ascribed to the disappearance of native predators, but the emergence of a hardier breed by natural selection has subsequently been attributed to their spread.